geraintpalmer/geraintpalmer.github.io/_teaching/latex-refresher.md

       \caption{A brief description of the figure.}
     \end{figure}

-***Challenge*** Find an image of a piece of furniture on the internet, download it.
+***Challenge:*** Find an image of a piece of furniture on the internet, download it.
 Include it under the 'Furniture' section, add an appropriate caption.

 We can create our own diagrams using the `tikz` package.
 This powerful package can be used to draw almost all diagrams you will require.
 We must include the package in the preamble: